 The HealthCare Initiative’s Annual Hiring Survey reported that leaders from 47% of the organizations that responded claimed retaining key employees was an issue that keeps them up at night.
 Yet only 38% of organizations claimed to have formalized retention programs in place.
 Common sense would tell us that those organizations with retention programs in place would have higher rates of employee retention, right?

 In organizations that continuously struggle with turnover, mostly those reporting rates between 15-20%, management turnover rates were usually high.
 Obviously, this leads to a lack of trust from employees which often is accompanied by lower morale, low employee satisfaction scores, and ultimately higher costs associated with having to recruit more employees.
-A culture either company-wide or within individual departments starts at the top.
+Perhaps a better understanding of the 2020 federal holidays might improve the culture of these businesses by better celebrating federal holidays.
+This could strengthen company culture.
+A culture either company-wide or within individual departments starts at the top and works down with employee recognition and showing gratitude for the work they complete.
 Like a game of Jenga, when pieces are unstable at the top, the rest of the unit is sure to suffer.

 Top 10 Best Practices found at low turnover facilities: